By using this site, you agree to the Privacy Policy and Terms of Use.

 Nutritional Focus

-The key focus at this stage is the transition from puppy to adult food.
-This should be done gradually over 7-10 days to avoid digestive upset.
-Start by replacing 25% of the puppy food with adult food on days 1-3, then 50% on days 4-6, 75% on days 7-9, and fully adult food from day 10 onwards.
-Always choose a high-quality adult dry dog food that’s labelled as “complete” to ensure it meets all nutritional requirements.
+Replace 25% of puppy food with adult food on days 1-3, then 50% on days 4-6, 75% on days 7-9, and switch fully to adult food from day 10.
+Always choose a high-quality adult dry dog food labeled “complete” to ensure it meets all nutritional requirements.

 Tips for 9-12 Month Old Puppies